Lending Valley, Inc. logo

 Lending Valley operates as a business funding marketplace designed to connect small business owners with multiple lending options.
 The company has approved over 5,000 loans and positions itself as a fast alternative to traditional bank financing.
 Their platform aggregates various loan products under one application process, streamlining access to capital for entrepreneurs and established business owners.

 The company offers merchant cash advances (MCAs), SBA loans, lines of credit, invoice factoring, and general working capital loans ranging from $5,000 to $500,000.
-According to their website, they provide same-day approval and funding without requiring collateral.
+According to their website, they provide provider-stated same-day approval timing and funding with collateral requirements to verify.
 The application process is marketed as simple, requiring only 5 minutes to complete online.

 The company's reliance on merchant cash advances as a primary product is important context: MCAs are typically higher-cost financing with repayment based on daily credit card receipts rather than fixed payments.
 While speed and accessibility are genuine advantages, borrowers should carefully evaluate the true cost of capital, particularly for MCA products.
 The website provides limited detail about rates, terms, and qualification criteria, which are essential factors for informed decision-making.